ColanderLepus/contribution-calendar-realignment-tool/README.md

 ---

-*Brought to you by the GitHub Temporal Correction Initiative — defending temporal sanity since 2025.*
+*Brought to you by the GitHub Temporal Correction Initiative, defending temporal sanity since 2025.*